McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ````

 {{% notice note %}}
-If you want to use the search feature from the file system using an older installation of the theme make sure to change your outputformat for the homepage from the now deprecated `JSON` to `SEARCH` [as seen below](#activate-search).
+If you want to use the search feature from the file system using an older installation of the theme make sure to change your outputformat for the homepage from the now deprecated `json` to `search` [as seen below](#activate-search).
 {{% /notice %}}

 ## Activate search